 Hiking the Queen Charlotte Track in full a few months ago was definitely one of the highlights of my year.
 During 5 days, I just soaked it all in.
 In this article, the second part of the QCT’s posts, I tell you all about this adventure including a full itinerary, how much money I spent, where I stayed and my personal ideas about the hike.

 Last week, I tackled the most frequently asked questions about this multi-day hike in the north of the South Island in New Zealand.
 If there’s something that always confuses me when I’m planning an overnight hike is where to start, how to get there, where to sleep and so on.
-And that’s because there are different combinations to suit most travellers.
+And that’s because there are different combinations to suit most travelers.
 In this case, you can make it a day hike, bring your mountain bike and do it in 2 days and much, much more.

 But today I’ll focus on my personal experience hiking with no more rush other than running away from the sand-flies –f** san-flies!